Torsion of the Khovanov homology: Appendix

 \subsection{The $(4,5)$-torus knot}

-This is one of the first knots whose Khovanov homology has torsion of order $4$.
+This is one of the first knots whose Khovanov homology has torsion of order~$4$.
 Its minimal diagram has 15 crossings.
-There are no knots with 13 crossings or less that have torsion of order other than $2$.
-All the examples of knots with torsion of order $4$ that are known so far are braid positive knots.
+There are no knots with 13 crossings or less that have torsion of order other than~$2$.
 This knot is also T-rich and has $2$-torsion in reduced homology (cf. Conjecture~\ref{conj:reduced=T-rich}).